PennLINC/coding-interview/index.md

 ## Set up a git-hub repo with python code that we can clone and run
 You have functional connectivity matrices and behavioral data for each subject.
 Please generate two anaylses in a python script, with a figure for each analysis.
+Relate variance in connectivity to variance in a metric in the behavioral data
+1. Relate variance in the connectivity matrices to variance in a metric (or metrics) in the behavioral data
+2. Your choice.
+You can add your own twist to 1, or come up with your own

 ### Support or Contact